10cc: 1984–1991: Separate projects

 After 1983, the band went into recess as Stewart produced recordings for Sad Café and Gouldman produced tracks for the Ramones.
 Stewart continued his association with Paul McCartney; he had already appeared on Tug of War in 1982 and Pipes of Peace in 1983.
-During 1984 he appeared in the video for the US single "So Bad" which also featured Ringo Starr and the feature film/soundtrack for Give My Regards to Broad Street.
+During 1984, he appeared in the video for the US single "So Bad" which also featured Ringo Starr and the feature film/soundtrack for Give My Regards to Broad Street.
 He then co-wrote much of the Press to Play album (1986), though he was critical of the album's production.
 He also produced the album Eyes of a Woman (1985) by Agnetha Fältskog of ABBA.

-Gouldman, meanwhile, teamed with Andrew Gold to form the duo Common Knowledge, which, after two unsuccessful singles changed their name to Wax.
+Gouldman, meanwhile, teamed with Andrew Gold to form the duo Common Knowledge, which after two unsuccessful singles changed their name to Wax.
 The duo's albums included Magnetic Heaven (1986), American English (1987) and A Hundred Thousand in Fresh Notes (1989).
-The duo scored some success including a Spanish No.1 single and their only British hit, "Bridge to Your Heart" (1987) which reached No. 12.
+The duo scored some success, including a Spanish No. 1 single and their only British hit, "Bridge to Your Heart" (1987), which reached No. 12.
 Gouldman also assembled and produced the charity single "You'll Never Walk Alone" by The Crowd in aid of the Bradford City stadium fire.
-Released in 1985, the single reached No.1 in the UK charts.
+Released in 1985, the single reached No. 1 on the UK chart.
 A compilation album, Changing Faces – The Very Best of 10cc and Godley & Creme, was released in 1987 and gave the band their biggest hit album since 1978.
 A four CD box set, Greatest Songs and More, was issued in Japan in 1991, which included many b-sides available on CD for the first time.

 1991–1995: 10cc reunited

 In 1991, the original four members reunited to record ...Meanwhile (1992), an album produced by Gary Katz of Steely Dan fame.
 Katz was suggested by the record label Polydor who wanted 10cc to enjoy success in America, and because of his links to Steely Dan—a similar-sounding 1970s band.
-However, the album was not a "reunion" in the strict sense of the word.
 All the album's songs were written by Stewart and Gouldman (with the exception of one track which was co-written by Stewart and Paul McCartney in the late 1980s with additional writing from Gouldman).
 Creme and Godley agreed to guest on the album to fulfil their obligation to Polydor—both had owed Polydor one album when they split in the late 1980s.
 Godley and Creme sang background vocals on several tracks on the album.
 Godley also sang the lead on one song, "The Stars Didn't Show".
-The record label did everything it could to make it appear that it was a genuine reunion album to generate publicity, but to little effect.